-For Actions managed by the Executive Agency - Successful applications will be invited for grant preparation; other ones will be put on the reserve list or rejected.
+Successful applications will be invited for grant preparation; other ones will be put on the reserve list or rejected.
 Invitation to grant preparation does not constitute a formal commitment for funding.
-Various legal checks before grant award will need to be performed: legal entity validation, financial capacity, exclusion check, etc. At this time, applicants will be requested to submit their organisation's financial data and appoint a LEAR.
+The National Agency or Executive Agency will still need to perform various legal checks before grant award: legal entity validation, financial capacity, exclusion check, etc. For actions managed by the Executive Agency applicants will be requested to submit their organisation's financial data and appoint a LEAR.

 If an applicant believes that the evaluation procedure was flawed, he/she can submit a complaint (following the deadlines and procedures set out in the notification letter on the outcome of the evaluation).
 Complaints submitted electronically may be subject to character limitations.
-Notifications which have not been opened within 10 days after sending are considered to have been accessed and that deadlines will be counted from opening/access (see also Funding & Tenders Portal Terms and Conditions).
+For actions managed by the Executive Agency, please note that notifications which have not been opened within 10 days after sending are considered to have been accessed and that deadlines will be counted from opening/access (see also Funding & Tenders Portal Terms and Conditions).